dimitri-nicolo/calico/master/getting-started/create-user-login.md

 - **Token authentication (default)**: The user is a service account.
 When a service account is created, an associated secret is created that contains a signed bearer token for that service account.
 - **OIDC authentication**: The user is managed outside of the cluster (typically, by the identity provider used by the OIDC authorization server.)
+- **OAuth authentication**: The user is managed outside of the cluster (typically, by the identity provider used by the OAuth authorization server.)
+For OpenShift clusters, we recommend using OAuth authentication against OpenShift's internal OAuth server.
 - **Basic authentication**: (for testing only) The user is a username.
 Note that basic authentication is not suitable for production environments.

 #### Cluster roles